ACC - eCribbage.com

 b.
 The ACC considers any attempt to gain an unfair advantage through exploitation of the technology of online cribbage to be unacceptable and grounds for suspension or expulsion.
 Examples of such practices include:

 b.
-ACC Rules for Internet Play shall be in effect at all official ACC Internet tournaments unless an explicit exception has been granted by the Internet Cribbage Commissioner and announced in advance by the ACC.
-Additional rules for a specific event may be imposed by the tournament director with the approval of the Commissioner.
+ACC Rules for Internet Play shall be in effect at all official ACC Internet tournaments unless an explicit exception has been granted by the ACC Internet Commissioner and announced in advance by the ACC.
+Additional rules for a specific event may be imposed by the tournament director with the approval of the ACC Internet Commissioner.

 a.
 To compete officially in ACC Internet tournaments and earn Internet Rating Points (IRPs) players must be ACC members in good standing, and must be certified by the ACC for Internet play.
-Players are certified if they have registered their screen name(s) using a membership application or online form, and have received confirmation of this from the ACC.
-Information that must be supplied when registering includes full name, mailing address, phone number, email address, ACC member number and the screen name to be used at any Internet host site where the member will compete in ACC tournaments.
+Players that have allowed their membership to lapse and then reactivated their membership will only get credit for the last 3 months of lapsed membship.
+It will be up to the player to assist the ACC Internet Statistician for any missed IRP's the player might have missed while in lapsed status.
+Players are certified if they have registered their screen name(s) using a membership online form, and have received confirmation of this from the ACC.
+Information that must be supplied when registering includes full name, email address, ACC member number and the screen name to be used at any Internet host site where the member will compete in ACC tournaments.
 Players who supply inaccurate information are subject to sanction, including suspension and expulsion from the ACC.

 a.
 Players are free to participate in as few or as many online tournaments as they desire, though after they reach an annual tournament quota they can no longer earn IRPs that season.